On Laplacian eigenvalue equation with constant Neumann boundary data: Introduction

 \subsection{Isoperimetric type inequalities on special domains}

-We start with analyzing \eqref{cequation} on special domains, and the first result we have is the following. \begin{theorem} Let $\Omega$ be a bounded Lipschitz domain in $\mathbb{R}^n$, $c \in (0,\mu_2)$ and $u_c$ be the solution to \eqref{cequation}.
+We start with analyzing \eqref{cequation} on special domains.
+Throughout the paper, we use $P(\cdot)$ to denote the perimeter of a set, and $|\cdot|$ to denote the volume of a set.
+The first result we have is the following. \begin{theorem} Let $\Omega$ be a bounded Lipschitz domain in $\mathbb{R}^n$, $c \in (0,\mu_2)$ and $u_c$ be the solution to \eqref{cequation}.
 Then

 Moreover, if $\Omega$ is a ball of radius $R$, then